Cole-Bailey/cole-bailey.github.io/README.md

-//# cole-bailey.github.io
+ cole-bailey.github.io
-//Working on a website profile for myself.
+Working on a website profile for myself.

 <html>
 <head>